-Posole is a traditional dish, found throughout the Southwest and especially New Mexico, were it is made and served on Feast Days.
-Some Pueblos make it as a vegetarian dish while other use pork and this version does.
+Posole, or pozole, is a traditional dish, found throughout the Southwest and especially New Mexico, when it is typically made and served on Feast Days, especially on New Years Day.
+Some Pueblos make it as a vegetarian dish while other use pork as this version does.
 If you want to make it as a vegetarian dish, just eliminate the meat and use vegetable stock.

 Native Americans taught early Spanish their technique for drying and preserving corn as Posole or Pozole, and the Europeans in turn added the pork, making the hearty stew that became a mainstay of the subsistence diet in the borderlands.

 We make posole during the cooler months, freeze the extra and heat it up during the year when you need a quick meal.